vvorobjov/nrp-documentation/src/nrp/tutorials/experiment/state_machines.rst

 Spawn Objects
 """""""""""""

-The NRP has an integrated state implementation class **ModelSpawnServiceState**, designed to spawn objects dynamically from a state machine.
+The :abbr:`NRP (Neurorobotics Platform)` has an integrated state implementation class **ModelSpawnServiceState**, designed to spawn objects dynamically from a state machine.
 As the name suggests, it can be used to spawn simple objects.
 This state supports the following parameters:

 :model_name: The name of the newly spawned object.
 This can either be a constant string, a function or a SMACH callback.
 In the latter cases, it must accept two arguments: The user data of the state chart and the last model name.
 The first last model name is *None*.